Things To Do In Dubai

 This is a man-made wonder you should see.
 You can get a good view of all of the Palm Jumeirah if you go on the Palm Monorail.
 But to really appreciate the design of the island you will need to get on a helicopter.

-9. Dubai Fountain – The dancing water
+9. Dubai Fountain – The Dancing Water

 The fountain can shoot 22,000 gallons or 83,000 liters of water over 140 meters high, almost as high as a 50-story building.
 It has five varying-sized circles and two arcs stretching 275 meters across the lake.
 The same creators of Bellagio fountains in Las Vegas were behind the design of the Dubai Fountain.

-Because it is located between Dubai Mall and Souk AI Bahar, there are a lot of great vantage points.
+Because it is located between Dubai Mall and Souk AI Bahar, there are a lot many vantage points.
 But if you want a closer look, you can get a pass and go to the boardwalk, which extends 272 meters into the lake.
 You will be standing just 9m from the high water, which means there is no escape from getting wet.

 One of the easiest to visit places in Dubai.
 Grab a coffee from a restaurant with a nice view of the fountain and enjoy the show.

 Set off on a magical journey across the rippling waters of the Arabian Gulf with the cool sea breeze blowing around you.
-Get close to Burj Al Arab, Atlantis, Palm, and World Islands.
+Get close to Burj Al Arab, Atlantis, Palm, and the World Islands.

 Go deep-sea fishing or relish dinner on a yacht.
 You can also think of a catamaran party for a group of 30 or, even better, a corporate fishing trip.